-Outline of Key Topics 4.1 INTRODUCTION 4-2
+Outline of Key Topics 4.1 INTRODUCTION

-4.2 INNOVATIVE CONSERVATION INITIATIVES

-4.2.1 Debt-for-Nature Swaps 4

 Public/Private Partnerships

 Conservation Trust Funds

-4.2.4 Compatible Uses and Sustainable
+1 Compatible Uses and Sustainable

-Economic Development 4-1
+Economic Development 4-17

-4.3 BIBLI OGRAPHY (PART 4) 4-1
+4.3 BIBLI OGRAPHY (PART 4) 4-18

 To best ensure the long-term preservation of natural systems, the scientific community has long advocated developing conservation initiatives to encourage compatible uses of the environment.
 Many scientists, government agencies, and conservation organizations believe that the future of conservation lies in this direction.
 The goal of these initiatives is to combine advanced scientific methodologies, creative action, and effective partnerships to create models of how to save large, self-sustaining natural systems in a way that both people and nature can live together and flourish.